jcgom3/COP4751-Job-Application-Tracker/README.md

 AI tools were used during development to:

-* Generate initial code scaffolding
+- Generate initial code scaffolding
-* Debug SQL and Python issues
+- Debug SQL and Python issues
-* Suggest architecture improvements
+- Suggest architecture improvements
-* Refine UI and project structure
+- Refine UI and project structure

 All AI usage is documented in `AI_USAGE.md`, including:

-* prompts used
+- prompts used
-* generated code
+- generated code
-* modifications made
+- modifications made
-* lessons learned
+- lessons learned

 ---

 ## Demo Video

-A 3–6 minute demonstration video (`demo.mp4`) is included showing:
+A 3 to 6 minute demonstration video (`demo.mp4`) will be included showing:

-* Application startup
+- Application startup
-* CRUD operations
+- CRUD operations
-* Job Match feature
+- Job Match feature
-* Database interaction
+- Database interaction

 ---

 ## Important Notes

-* Ensure MySQL server is running before starting the app
+- Ensure the MySQL server is running before starting the app
-* Verify database credentials are correct
+- Verify database credentials are correct before testing
-* Do not commit sensitive information such as passwords
+- Do not commit sensitive information such as passwords
+- The `.env` file should remain local and should not be committed
-* Test application after cloning to ensure full functionality
+- Test the application after a fresh clone to ensure setup instructions are accurate

 ---